There is a «phenomenon» that I have experienced through my career that I like to call the «Reference Architecture Disappointment».

 So many years of Medicine School just to prescribe that?

 Well, yes.
-The MD was able to recognize a common cold between dozen of illnesses with the same set of symptoms, and prescribed the simplest and best treatment.
-Question is, would you be able to do it?
+The MD was able to recognize a common cold between dozen of illnesses with the same set of symptoms and prescribed the simplest and best treatment.
+The question is, would you be able to do it?

 Same thing when a Solutions Architect deals with a set of requirements.
-The “Architect” will select the best architecture that solves a business problem, in the simplest and efficient manner possible.
-That means – sometimes – to use the “Reference Architecture” for that particular problem, with the necessary changes.
+The «Architect» will select the best architecture that solves a business problem, most simply and efficiently possible.
+That means – sometimes – to use the «Reference Architecture» for that particular problem, with the necessary changes.

 Those architectures emerge from practical experience and encompass patterns and best practices.
 Usually reinventing the wheel is just not a good idea.

 Keep it simple and Rock On!